oracle-livelabs/oci/terraform-infrastructure/setup/setup.md

 1. Download [Terraform](https://www.terraform.io/downloads.html/)

     For macOS follow these steps:

+    Follow the installation guide on how to install [Homebrew](https://brew.sh/)

+    Then run these commands,

     ```
     <copy>
     brew tap hashicorp/tap